Clinical Policy Bulletin: Bone-Anchored Hearing Aid

 Aetna considers an implantable BAHA for conductive or mixed hearing loss experimental and investigational when criteria are not met because of insufficient evidence in the peer-reviewed published medical literature.

-Aetna considers intra-oral bone conduction hearing aids (e.g., the SoundBite hearing system) for the treatment of hearing loss experimental and investigational becuase their effectiveness have not been established.
+Aetna considers intra-oral bone conduction hearing aids (e.g., the SoundBite hearing system) for the treatment of hearing loss experimental and investigational because their effectiveness has not been established.

 Note: Aetna follows Medicare rules in considering osseointegrated implants, such as implantable BAHAs and temporal bone stimulators, as prosthetics.
 Medicare considers as prosthetics "osseointegrated implants, i.e., devices implanted in the skull that replace the function of the middle ear and provide mechanical energy to the cochlea via a mechanical transducer."
 Non-osseointegrated hearing devices (e.g., BAHA Soft Band, SoundBite) are not covered under plans that exclude coverage of hearing aids.
 Please check benefit plan descriptions.